 Recording VAT MOSS sales

-Once you’ve registered for VAT and have completed the information on the VAT Registration page, you can record MOSS transactions in FreeAgent by either:
+Once you’ve followed the setup process outlined above, you can record MOSS transactions in FreeAgent by either:

 Creating a new estimate